New affordable sonnenCore battery gives Tesla a run for its money

 Just one week after Tesla raised its Powerwall prices, sonnen announced its brand-new home solar battery, the sonnenCore.

-The German battery manufacturer is best-known for its luxury solar battery backup products, the eco and ecoLinx.
-The keyword here being “luxury” - as the installation of these batteries can run over $30,000.
+The German battery manufacturer is best known for its luxury solar battery backup product, the ecoLinx.
+The keyword here is “luxury” - as the installation of these batteries can run over $30,000.

 However, the sonnenCore is substantially cheaper than its predecessors.
 Coming in at just $9,500, sonnen’s new battery is now competitive with other all-in-one backup systems, like the Tesla Powerwall.

 In this article, we’ll take a closer look at the sonnenCore, including its features and how it compares to the Tesla Powerwall.

 The sonnenCore is a 10 kilowatt hour (kWh) lithium-iron-phosphate battery, composed of new sonnenModules, that has the ability to provide 4.8 kilowatts (kW) of continuous power output.

 It has a built-in solar inverter and a warranty of 10,000 cycles or 10 years, whichever comes first.
 Homeowners can connect their solar panel system to the built-in sonnenInverter (a 6 kW solar inverter) in order to power their home with solar power 24 hours a day, 7 days a week.

 Although it is much cheaper than the eco and ecoLinx, the sonnenCore still offers a similar look, as well as advanced features.
 Image source: sonnen

 It also includes a backup power mode - which the battery will automatically switch to in the event of a grid outage.
 It does this to keep your home’s power going when the rest of the neighborhood’s lights are out.